fufexan/nix-gaming/README.md

 ### SteamOS sysctl settings

-[SteamOS](https://store.steampowered.com/steamos) on the steam deck has set some specific sysctl settings.
-These include settings to enable some games to run at all, or perform better.
+[SteamOS](https://store.steampowered.com/steamos) on the steam deck has set some specific sysctl settings, so that some games can be run at all, or perform better under certain circumstances.

-This module extends the Steam module from Nixpkgs but can be set as a standalone by just enabling them.
+This module extends the Steam module from Nixpkgs but can be enabled as a standalone option.

 #### Usage